Saturday Morning Mystery: Plot

-The brainy Nancy (Ashley Rae Spillers) is part of a financially destitute paranormal debunking team composed of her best friend Gwen (Josephine Decker), Gwen’s boyfriend Chad (Adam Tate), Nancy’s ex-boyfriend Floyd (Jonny Mars) and his dog Hamlet.
+The brainy Nancy is part of a financially destitute paranormal debunking team composed of her best friend Gwen, Gwen’s boyfriend Chad, Nancy’s ex-boyfriend Floyd and his dog Hamlet.
 After a particularly disastrous paranormal investigation ends with the group ruining a police investigation, Nancy is keen to take a job debunking the Kyser mansion for a bank employee who wants to sell the property.
-On the drive to the mansion the group runs into Officer Lance (Paul Gordon), who tells them of the mansion's history.
+On the drive to the mansion the group runs into Officer Lance, who tells them of the mansion's history.
 The property was purchased by the Kysers, who opened up a church and school on the grounds.
 The family was rumored to have performed Satanic rituals that involved the human sacrifice of their children and others, which the townspeople believe was the reason the Kysers did not want to sell their land to a real estate developer that wanted to build a mall on the property.

 Lance lets the group onto the property, where they promptly discover a pentagram made of twigs.
 He dismisses this as a childish prank by locals, but still gives Nancy his contact information in case of emergencies as well as a way to flirt with her.
 During this time Chad experiences what he believes to be a psychic vision of the Kysers and their Satanic practices; however, the group's investigations discover little on the property.
 Later that night Floyd uses the group's monitoring equipment to spy on Chad and Gwen having sex, during which time he sees an unknown person watching them as well.
 He runs to warn them, which makes the couple angry until they see that the group's van is now on fire, stranding them on the property.
 The group becomes even more frightened and angry once Floyd reveals that he had accidentally spiked the group's drinking water in an attempt to hide his LSD from Officer Lance.